-3.- Do you know if the equipment with which you want to learn will be -or not- the right one?
+3.- Do you know if the equipment with which you want to teach yourself will be -or not- the right one?

-4.- You do not know the method to apply to understand how a kite works?
+4.- You do not know which is the method to understand how a kite works?

 Can you see it as clearly as I am seeing it?
 You know nothing!

-And most important: That knowledge will not fall to you from the sky, or, put it another way: This is complicated, more than one can imagine, especially on the beginning.
+And most important: That knowledge will not fall to you from the sky, or, put it another way: This is complicated, more than one can imagine in the first place, especially on the beginning.

 Basically, the chances of failing in any of the five points mentioned above -if not in all of them- it is the most likely to happen